 Compliance Committee.
 The Compliance Committee, which was formed in September 2015, currently consists of Messrs.
 Jones and Elsey and Dr. Fernandes.
-Each of Mr. Elsey and Dr. Fernandes meet the Nasdaq listing standards for independence.
-During 2019, the Compliance Committee consisted of Dr. Nova, as Chair, and Dr. Harris, each of whom met the Nasdaq listing standards for independence.
-Dr. Harris resigned from the Board on June 30, 2019 and for the remainder of 2019, the Compliance Committee was comprised of Dr. Nova.
-Dr. Nova resigned from the Board effective April 1, 2020.
-On the same day, Messrs.
-Jones and Elsey and Dr. Fernandes were appointed to the Compliance Committee with Mr. Jones as Chair.
+During 2020, the Compliance Committee consisted of Dr. Nova, as Chair, Mr. Elsey, Dr. Fernandes and Mr. Jones.
+Dr. Nova resigned from the Board effective April 1, 2020, the date of consummation of our business combination with Curetis GmbH, and on the same day, Messrs.
+Jones and Elsey and Dr. Fernandes were appointed to the Compliance Committee with Mr. Jones appointed as Chair.
+Mr. Elsey and Drs.
+Fernandes and Nova meet the Nasdaq listing standards for independence.
 Pursuant to its charter, the duties of the Compliance Committee include: